|Pre-requisite||That students have successfully completed one semester of a Stage 1 Science|

 You will demonstrate evidence of your learning assessed as Stage 2 through the following assessment types:

-- four Skills and Application Tasks - 30%
+- one Case study and two Skills and Application Tasks - 40%

 - two hour external examination - 30%